Thomas Parker, 1st Earl of Macclesfield: Early life

-Parker was born in Staffordshire, the son of Thomas Parker, an attorney at Leek and his wife Anne, daughter of Robert Venables of Nuneham, Cheshire.
+Thomas Parker was born on 23 July 1666 in Staffordshire, the son of the Leek attorney Thomas Parker and his wife Anne.
 Sir Richard Levinge, 1st Baronet, a leading figure in Irish public life for three decades, was his first cousin.
 He was educated at Adams' Grammar School at Newport, Shropshire, Derby School in 1680 and at Rev. Samuel Ogden's school at Derby.
 He was admitted at Inner Temple in 1684 and at Trinity College, Cambridge as a pensioner in 1685.
 On 23 April 1691, he married Janet Carrier, whose sister was the wife of William Anson and mother of the future Admiral Lord Anson.
 He was called to the bar in 1694.
 Together they had two children: